The Secrets of Jin-Shei: Plot summary

 Within Liudan’s court, an exceptional young Guard trainee named Xaforn is injured and Yuet is summoned to heal her.
 Xaforn is jin shei bao to Qiaan, binding their lives beyond adoptive sisterhood.
 Xaforn is protective by nature, while Qiaan is nurturing.

 Through a series of events, the circle of sisterhood between these young ladies will test their loyalty, determination, courage and bravery.
 Liudan, in her quest for absolute rule over her empire, declares herself to be Dragon Empress.
 However, when the existence of Tammary, the late Emperor’s illegitimate daughter with a Traveller, comes to light, Liudan becomes obsessed by her need to maintain her power.
 In order to protect Tammary, Tai pledges sisterhood and tries to act as the peacemaker.
 Qiaan is then discovered to be the daughter of Cai, the Ivory Emperor's concubine, and becomes a pawn of Lihui, who wants to rule as Emperor and overthrow Liudan.

 An increasingly insecure Liudan resorts to extraction of duties of sisterhood despite mistrusting her sisters who try fervently to bring her back to their fold, to a life with some sense of calm and peace.
 They fail, and their failure comes with a huge price, as one sister after another dies.

-The story ends with Tai in her old age, looking back to her youth and reminiscing that her life was joyful yet marred by occasions of unhappiness, a life that was changed by a single promise - Jin-Shei.
+The story ends with Tai in her old age, looking back to her youth and reminiscing that her life was joyful yet marred by occasions of unhappiness.